March 30, 2026

 How to remove ticks

 Removing ticks improperly can cause many problems.
 It is best to consult your veterinarian to ensure proper removal of the tick is done and to develop a preventative program for your companion animal.
 Some tick products kill ticks before they can infect your animal.
-There are also topical options, but if considering one of those products, it’s important to rely on your veterinarian to help you use it properly.
+There are also topical options.
+It’s important to consult your veterinarian to ensure proper usage.

-Clean your home environment regularly and thoroughly to destroy life stages.
-Don’t forget to consult with your veterinarian for safe flea preventatives for your other furry family members too, to help break the flea lifecycle.
+Best practice for flea and tick prevention is to clean your home environment and examine your pet’s coat regularly.
+Don’t forget to consult with your veterinarian for safe flea and tick preventatives for your other furry family members to help break the transmission lifecycle.